Agredo/CCSPredict.Net/README.md

 3. **Random Forest Model**: An ensemble model that uses multiple decision trees to improve prediction accuracy.
 4. **Neural Network Model**: A complex model that uses layers of interconnected nodes to learn patterns in the data and make predictions.

+## Descriptors
+CCSPredict.Net uses the following descriptors for feature extraction and model input:

+- **Molecular Weight**: The weight of a molecule based on the sum of the atomic weights of its constituent atoms.
+- **LogP**: The logarithm of the partition coefficient between n-octanol and water, indicating the hydrophobicity of the molecule.
+- **Hydrogen Bond Donors**: The number of hydrogen atoms in a molecule that can form hydrogen bonds.
+- **Hydrogen Bond Acceptors**: The number of atoms in a molecule that can accept hydrogen bonds.
+- **Topological Polar Surface Area (TPSA)**: The surface area of a molecule that is polar, which can affect its ability to permeate cells.
+- **Fingerprints**: A representation of the molecular structure used for similarity searching and other cheminformatics applications.